Mid-year reports are now available online!

 All students are enrolled in a longer school year, complete leadership and ethics courses, and pursue intensive community service and internship programs.

-Read more about Akilah’s model in our Academics section.
+Read more about Akilah’s academic model.

 Already, the reputation of our young college precedes us: the admissions team selected from nearly 1,500 applicants to fill this year’s incoming class of 66 places.